gtk-rs/gtk4-rs/book/src/g_object_subclassing.md

 > Describing objects with two structs is a peculiarity coming from how GObjects are defined in C.
 > `imp::CustomButton` handles the state of the GObject and the overridden virtual methods.
-> `CustomButton` determines the exposed methods be determining the implemented traits and adding methods itself.
+> `CustomButton` determines the exposed methods from the implemented traits and added methods.

 ## Adding Functionality